Peace of Ryswick: Aftermath

 All sides interpreted Ryswick to be a truce, and expected conflict to resume when Charles died.
 The war demonstrated that France could no longer impose its objectives without allies.
 Louis therefore adopted a dual approach of a diplomatic offensive to seek support, while keeping the French Army on a war footing.
 The increase in Habsburg power following victory in the Great Turkish War with the signing of the Treaty of Karlowitz in 1699 was offset by the growing independence of states like Bavaria, which looked to Louis, rather than Leopold, for support.

 The war diverted resources from both the Dutch and French navies, and although the Dutch still dominated the Far East trade, Ryswick marked a turning point in England's rise as a global maritime power.
 Previously focused on the Levant, its mercantile interests began challenging Spanish and Portuguese control of the Americas, where the French struggled to compete.
 The huge debts accumulated by the Dutch weakened their economy, while London replaced Amsterdam as the commercial centre of Europe.
-The Nine Years' War, together with the subsequent War of the Spanish Succession (1701-14), marked the end of the Dutch Golden Age.
+The Nine Years' War, together with the subsequent War of the Spanish Succession (1701–1714), marked the end of the Dutch Golden Age.

 At the same time, the determination of the Tory majority in Parliament to reduce costs meant that by 1699, the English army had been reduced to less than 7,000 men.
 This seriously undermined William's ability to negotiate on equal terms with France, and despite his intense mistrust, he co-operated with Louis in an attempt to agree a diplomatic solution to the Spanish succession.
 The so-called Partition Treaties of The Hague in 1698 and London in 1700 ultimately failed to prevent the outbreak of war between the two kingdoms.

-After James II died in 1701, Louis XIV proclaimed Prince James, the former heir of James II, rightful king of England, despite the treaty.
+After James II died in 1701, Louis XIV proclaimed his son Prince James to be the rightful king of England, despite the treaty.